mhoban/rainbow_bridge/README.md

 CL2_S3_L001
 ```

-### Re-mapping custom sample IDs
+### Mapping custom sample IDs
-By default for previously-demultiplexed runs, rainbow_bridge will interpret sample IDs from sequence read filenames as outlined above.
-However, you may also specify a mapping file to translate read filenames into custom sample IDs.
+For demultiplexed sequencing runs, rainbow_bridge will interpret sample IDs from sequence read filenames as outlined above.
+However, you may also provide a mapping file in order to translate read filenames into custom sample IDs.

-<small>**`--sample-map [mapfile]`**</small>: A headerless tab-delimited file that maps sample names to sequence-read filenames.
+<small>**`--sample-map [mapfile]`**</small>: A tab-delimited file that maps sample names to sequence-read filenames.

-The specified map file should be a tab-delimited table (*without* headers) where the first column contains the desired sample ID, the second column contains the read filename (forward read for paired-end reads), and the third column (for paired-end reads only) contains the reverse read filename.
-To map custom IDs to the read files in the example [above](#sample-ids), construct a map file as follows (columns are tab-separated, file has no header):
+The sample map should be a tab-delimited table where the first column contains the desired sample ID, the second column contains the read filename (forward read for paired-end reads), and the third column (for paired-end reads only) contains the reverse read filename.
+This file may have headers, but (as for barcode files) the header line must be preceded with '#'.

+With the example [above](#sample-ids), a map file might look something like this:

+`mapfile.tsv`
 ```
+#sample     read1                     read2
 sample_B1   B1_S7_L001_R1_001.fastq   B1_S7_L001_R2_001.fastq
 sample_B2   B2_S8_L001_R1_001.fastq   B2_S8_L001_R2_001.fastq
 sample_CL1  CL1_S2_L001_R1_001.fastq  CL1_S2_L001_R2_001.fastq
 sample_CL2  CL2_S3_L001_R1_001.fastq  CL2_S3_L001_R2_001.fastq
 ```

-This results in the following sample IDs:
+Running rainbow_bridge with the option `--sample-map mapfile.tsv` will result in outputs having the following sample IDs:

 ```
 sample_B1